stepan-redka/CSVUploader/README.md

 # TestApp

-TestApp is a web application designed to manage contacts and documents efficiently.
+This app is a web application designed to manage contacts and documents efficiently.
 It provides features such as uploading CSV files, inline editing, and a user-friendly interface for managing data.

 ## Features
 - **Contact Management**: Add, edit, and delete contacts with ease.